-Depression, which is often either caused by or exacerbated by alcoholism, is evaluated under the disability listing for "Affective Disorders."
+Depression, which is often either caused by or exacerbated by alcoholism, is evaluated under the disability listing for mood disorders.
 For more information, see our article on disability and depression.

 Contrary to the belief that alcohol is a relaxant, alcoholism can cause long-term anxiety.
 For more information, see our article on disability and anxiety-related disorders.

-Peripheral neuropathies occur when there is damage to the peripheral nervous system.
+Peripheral neuropathy occurs when there is damage to the peripheral nervous system.
 Your peripheral nervous system is involved in transmitting information from your brain throughout your body and from the rest of your body back to your brain.
-Alcoholism can cause peripheral neuropathies, often because many alcoholics also have a thiamine deficiency, which can cause painful neuropathy of the extremities.
+Alcoholism can cause peripheral neuropathy, often because many alcoholics also have a thiamine deficiency, which can cause painful neuropathy of the extremities.
 For more information, see our article on disability and neuropathy.